Chart Color Schemes

 Norlane is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Norlane, as per the latest Census evaluation, 84.7% of dwellings were houses with the remaining 15.3% being semi-detached, apartments, or other types.
-This compares to Non-Metro Vic.'s figures of 90.1% houses and 9.9% other dwellings.
-Home ownership in Norlane stood at 24.2%, with mortgaged properties at 19.1% and rented dwellings at 56.8%.
-The median monthly mortgage repayment was $1,200, lower than Non-Metro Vic.'s average of $1,430.
-The median weekly rent in Norlane was $250, compared to Non-Metro Vic.'s $285.
+Norlane's dwelling structure, as per the latest Census, comprised 84.7% houses and 15.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
+Home ownership in Norlane was at 24.2%, with mortgaged dwellings at 19.1% and rented ones at 56.8%.
+The median monthly mortgage repayment was $1,200, lower than Regional Vic.'s average of $1,430.
+Median weekly rent in Norlane was $250, compared to Regional Vic.'s $285.
 Nationally, Norlane's mortgage repayments were significantly lower at $1,200 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing